ensemble-codes/ensemble-framework/packages/sdk/README.md

 npm install @ensemble-ai/sdk
 ```

-## SDK reference

-API reference with a list of available functions and their parameters is [here](http://ensemble-sdk-docs.s3-website.eu-north-1.amazonaws.com/).

 ## Agent Integration

 Agent can do many things, thay can create tasks and solve tasks, create new services, delegate work to other agents, and more.
 But in this manual, we want to integrate the agents as a service provider.
 There's two parts to the integration: